 - Young children

-Immunizations prevent 2 to 3 million deaths each year.
+Eighty-five percent of children receive vaccines protecting them from diseases like tuberculosis, polio, diphtheria, tetanus, pertussis, and measles.
+Immunizations prevent between two to three million deaths each year globally and keep our families safe.
 “They’re one of the main reasons global child mortality has plummeted since 1990,” said Caryl M. Stern, president of the U.S. Fund for UNICEF.

 Throughout the 20th century, Americans endured an average of more than half a million measles cases per year.
-By 2010—more than a decade after childhood vaccination rates for diseases such as chickenpox, hepatitis B, measles, mumps and rubella exceeded 90 percent—vaccines had slashed that number to just 63.
+By 2010 vaccines had slashed that number to just 63 percent.
 Immunizations have been so effective that most people have forgotten just how devastating many of these diseases can be.

 Yet an estimated 1.5 million children around the world still die every year from easily preventable diseases.
 Why?
 Because when fewer than 90 percent of a community’s children are immunized, these infectious diseases can take hold and spread once again.
 In some cases, lack of immunization stems from poverty.
 Increasingly, however, it arises from parents making a deliberate decision not to vaccinate their children.

-“Delaying or declining vaccination has led to outbreaks of such vaccine-preventable diseases as measles and whooping cough that may jeopardize public health, particularly for people who are under-immunized or who were never immunized,” says the Institute of Medicine.
-For example, states whose policies make it easy to exempt children from immunization were associated with a 90 percent higher incidence of whooping cough in 2011.
+“Delaying or declining vaccination has led to outbreaks of such vaccine-preventable diseases like measles and whooping cough that may jeopardize public health, particularly for people who are under-immunized or who were never immunized,” says the Institute of Medicine.
+Since 2010, there have been between 15,000 and 50,000 cases of whooping cough reported in the US each year.

-Fear often drives the decision not to vaccinate.
+Fear often drives the decision not to vaccinate a child.
 Much of this fear comes from false reports that certain vaccines can cause autism, brain damage, multiple sclerosis or seizures.
 Other rumors warn that vaccines are too unreliable to provide any benefit at all.